Energinet-DataHub/geh-core/source/App/documents/registrations/authorization.md

 - DO return `null` from `IUserProvider.ProvideUserAsync` as much as possible, e.g. if the actor id is unknown or irrelevant.
 - DO trust the actor id only from `IUserContext`.
 - DO treat actors with same security considerations as if they were separate tenants.
-- DO create a `TUser` implementation that is convenient for your domain.
+- DO create a `TUser` implementation that is convenient for your subsystem.

 ## Authorization in Web Apps